Last updated on September 8th, 2021 at 05:54 pm

 - The castle in Paris is based on Sleeping Beauty is the only one who has a dragon in its basement.

-What I haven’t done, yet, is any of the Disneyland Parks you can find in the U.S. If you wish to know more here are 10 Tip Tips About Disneyland Resort, California.
+I haven’t done yet any of the Disneyland Parks you can find in the U.S. If you wish to know more, here are 10 Tip Tips About Disneyland Resort, California.

-That’s a wrap on my Disneyland Paris guide if you like a good theme park and animation even if you’re not a Disney fan.
+That’s a wrap on my Disneyland Paris guide if you like a good theme park and animation, even if you’re not a Disney fan.
+Hopefully, this Disneyland guide helped you!
 Disneyland Paris is still a great day trip!
-And if you are a Disney fan I hope you look forward to your Disney trip,
+And if you are a Disney fan, I hope you look forward to your Disney trip.